 It’s easy to ignore the passage format of ACT English, but doing so puts you at a real disadvantage.
 This post will help you understand why it’s important to have strategy for how to attack the ACT English passages and determine the best way for you to approach them.

-This article outlines the concepts covered by ACT English.
-Use it to quickly review the rules and determine what you need to study further.
+The first article outlines all the concepts covered by ACT English, from punctuation to grammar, and the second one goes over the most important grammar rules that appear on the ACT.
+Use both articles to quickly review the rules and determine what you need to study further.

 ACT English Skills

-A key part of preparing for the ACT English is learning rules covered by the test.
-I've listed our guides to all the key concepts below, split into Grammar and Usage and Rhetorical Skills and organized roughly in order of importance (from the most commonly tested rules to the least commonly tested ones).
+A key part of preparing for ACT English is learning rules covered by the test.
+I've listed our guides to all the major concepts below, split into Grammar and Usage and Rhetorical Skills, and organized roughly in order of importance (from the most commonly tested rules to the least commonly tested ones).

 Grammar and Usage

-The ACT English section doesn’t directly test parts of speech, but this guide outlines all the basics you need in order to understand the more complex topics.
+The ACT English section doesn’t directly test parts of speech, but this guide outlines all the basics you need to know in order to understand the more complex topics.

 Questions about sentence structure and correctly connecting independent clauses are the most common type on ACT English.
 Make sure you understand how to spot and fix run-ons and fragments.